gboeing/ppd534/software/readme.md

 ## Get to know your terminal

-Your computer comes with a "terminal" app that lets you type commands for your computer to run (on Windows, the terminal is called "command prompt").
+Your computer comes with a "terminal" app that lets you type commands for your computer to run (on Windows, the terminal is the "Anaconda command prompt").
 Before you complete the initial software setup below, make sure you have read Module 1's assigned readings on how to use the terminal.

 ## Initial software setup